Kushagrapuro/CNN---Lung-Image-Classification-SEAI-Assignment/README.md

 # The SEAI Subject CNN based base code for Lung image classification bw Covid & Viral Pneumonia
 The Subject wise assignment contains the following work, as instructed by our faculty:

+> [!NOTE]
-The dataset from kaggle: https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database/data
+> The dataset from kaggle: https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database/data

 The Code files Sequence wise-